nathan-wallace/octo-presso/README.md

 The `customizable-demo` template showcases a more interactive experience where users can adjust colors and sizes directly on the page.
 It's great for content demos that need live customization controls.

-## AI-Driven Creative Engagement

-Creative design comes alive when paired with insight from AI.
-Combine templates like `AiLanding` and `CreativeCampaign` to build dynamic pages that adapt to your audience.
-These components help you launch experiences that grab attention and encourage deeper interaction.

-## Resetting the Project

-Run `npm run reset` to reinstall dependencies, remove build artifacts (including `node_modules`, `.svelte-kit` and the generated `docs` directory) and rebuild the application from a clean slate.
-This command invokes `scripts/reset-project.js` under the hood and also runs `npm run check` to verify the project.

 ## Deployment